skip to main content

 Student Absences

 It is important to note that course instructors make the ultimate decision regarding excusing absences for extenuating circumstances.
-Students should consult their course syllabus and contact their individual instructor to obtain information on how absences will be handled for each class or to discuss the possibility for make-up work.
+Students should consult their course syllabus and contact their individual instructors to obtain information on how absences will be handled for each class or to discuss the possibility of make-up work.

 Excused Absences